TaxEvaderKet/tcp_chat/README.md

 # TCP_CHAT
-<p>This is a very unfinished little project of mine.</p>
+<p>This is an ongoing project of mine.
+As of now, it is undergoing early development.</p>
+<p>What I'm hoping to achieve is a functioning chatting application with the following features:</p>

+- Secure password hashing using libsodium/argon2id.
+- An OK (or better)-looking TUI.
+- Channels.
+- @mentioning users.

+<p>What I have made so far:</p>

+- Secure password hashing and data storage.
 Contribute if you want, don't if you don't.

-## Prerequisites
+### Prerequisites
-- CMake v3.2 or later
+- CMake v3.2 or later.
-- GCC and Make, v13 and v4.4 (or later) respectively
+- GCC and Make, v13.0.0 and v4.4.0 (or later) respectively.
-- A Linux computer or WSL
+- A Linux computer or WSL.
-- libsodium
+- libsodium.

-## Installing libsodium
+## How-Tos

+### Installing the prerequisites
 - Debian and Debian-based
-    - `sudo apt-get install libsodium-dev` or `sudo apt install libsodium-dev`
+    - `sudo apt-get install gcc make cmake libsodium-dev`
+        - or, on Ubuntu and variants, `sudo apt install gcc make cmake libsodium-dev`
 - RHEL and Fedora-based
-    - `sudo dnf install libsodium-devel`
+    - `sudo dnf install gcc make cmake libsodium-devel`
 - Arch Linux
-    - `sudo pacman -S libsodium`
+    - `sudo pacman -S gcc make cmake libsodium`

-## Installing GCC, Make and CMake
-- Debian and Debian-based
-    - `sudo apt-get install gcc make cmake` or `sudo apt install gcc make cmake`
-- RHEL and Fedora-based
-    - `sudo dnf install gcc make cmake`
-- Arch Linux
+- Windows Subsystem for Linux (WSL):
-    - `sudo pacman -S gcc make cmake`
+    - Follow the Linux installation instructions relevant to your WSL distribution.

+### Compiling and running the project from source
+1. Once the prerequisites are installed, you download the source code by clicking on "Code" and then click "Download ZIP".
+2. Then, you unzip the ZIP file, and `cd` into the directory it was extracted to.
+3. Ensure that you are in the directory and run `cmake .`.
+4. After that's done, you compile the project by running `make`.
+5. Once finished compiling, you can simply run `./bin/tcp_chat` and test out what is available right now.

 ## Contributing